exploratory-io/book/faq.md

 ## I'm having a network connection issue, what should I do?

-Exploratory Desktop requires an internet connection for authenticating the users and downloading the required software like Git and R if you don't have them installed yet.
-Note that as long as the initial setup is done you can still work with offline mode.
+Exploratory Desktop requires an internet connection for authenticating the users, downloading the required software like Git and R if you don't have them installed yet, accessing to remote data sources like Google Analytics, Web Scraping, and publishing Note.
+Note that you can still work with offline mode with offline data as long as the initial setup is done.

 If you use a proxy server to connect to the internet, as default it automatically tries to detect the proxy server and connect through the server.
-This should work for most of the times, but if your proxy server requires username and password then you need to set them in a configuration file 'userconf.json', which can be found at ‘~/.exploratory’ for Mac OS X or ‘<your_user_home_folder>/.exploratory’ for Windows as follows.
+This should work for most of the times, but with certain scenarios it might not.
+In such cases you can manually add your proxy server information to a configuration file 'userconf.json', which can be found at ‘~/.exploratory’ for Mac OS X or ‘<your_user_home_folder>/.exploratory’ for Windows as follows.
+Here's an example.

 **Set a proxy server:**

 ```
 {
+   "user": "dummy1",
+   "proxy": {
+     "server": "<your_proxy_server>",
+     "port": <port_number>,
-   "user": "dummy",
+     "user": "<username>",
-   "server":"<your_proxy_server>",
-      "port":<port_number>,
-      "user":"<username>",
-      "password":"<password>"
+     "password": "<password>"
+   }
 }
 ```